webdevelopers-eu/z-template/README.md

 # Example

-The best example is the one you can play with yourself:
+The best example is the one you can play with.

 - [Basic example](https://codepen.io/webdevelopers/pen/PpVGde) - insert variable into attribute and text
 - [Simple list example](https://codepen.io/webdevelopers/pen/PpVZOQ) - iterate through the array and generate list